As Maryland relaxes capacity limits, businesses proceed with caution

 But, like Epstein, he said the additional capacity did not really make any difference for his bar.
 Groups larger than six might now be able to sit together, but technically, he noted, in Prince George’s people are only supposed to share a table with other members of a household.

-“People are confused,” he said; “you have to read the fine lines.”
+“People are confused,” he said.
+“You have to read the fine lines.”

-Sean Phillips, 22, works and socializes at Terrapin’s in College Park, and says he wishes the state would go further.
+Sean Phillips, 22, works and socializes at Terrapin’s Turf in College Park, and says he wishes the state would go further.

 The young people in that area are unlikely to have serious complications from the coronavirus, he argued, and are instead feeling the pain of the lockdowns.
 Both of the friends he was drinking White Claws and mimosas with Saturday had lost their bartending gigs.
 They knew two people who had died by suicide.
 He was annoyed that the county had chosen to be more cautious than the state.

-Gyms in the region were also trying to assess how many more customers they could allow in to their buildings.
+Gyms in the region were also trying to assess how many more customers they could allow into their buildings.
 At an Orange Theory in College Park, staffers estimated they could add a couple more people to each class.
 A smaller kickboxing gym was waiting for more guidance specific to small fitness centers.
 But a sprawling LA Fitness in Hyattsville will be able to double its patrons.

 Still, on Saturday, physical trainer Ashley Morrow was not seeing the impact.
 “It’s more empty than usual!” he groused.
 (The nice weather may have been responsible.)